-Ghana's Yiadom admits penalty was 'soft'
+Ghana's Yiadom reacts to World Cup play-offs

 The South African Football Association (Safa) has asked for the match to be replayed after lodging a complaint with Fifa, citing among other things a spike in betting activity during the game.

-"When I was on the pitch it looked like it was a penalty, but I have watched it back it was a little bit soft," the Ghana defender told World Football on the BBC World Service.
+"When I was on the pitch it looked like it was a penalty, but I have watched it back it looks like it could be a little bit soft," the Ghana defender told World Football on the BBC World Service.

 "But it is football and I have had them given against me plenty of times and it is one of those things and it was about actually scoring the penalty which we did.